Courses

 • Respiratory diseases such as pneumonia, bronchitis, asthma, chronic pulmonary disease in the lungs can lead to acidosis.

-So, the answer to the question - why is blood pH important? - can be given as Blood pH range is vital for cellular respiration and intake of oxygen by the cells from the blood and also many times to diagnose diseases because these changes occur owing to organ failure because of a variety of reasons, the pH value of blood is an important determinant of the disease condition of the body.
+So, the answer to the question - why is pH level of blood important? - can be given as Blood pH range is vital for cellular respiration and intake of oxygen by the cells from the blood and also many times to diagnose diseases because these changes occur owing to organ failure because of a variety of reasons, the pH value of blood is an important determinant of the disease condition of the body.

-FAQs on pH Value of Blood
+FAQs on pH of Blood: Balancing the Body's Vital Levels

 1. What is the pH of Blood?

-Ans: The pH value of blood lies between 7.35 to 7.45.
+The pH value of blood lies between 7.35 to 7.45.
 Any change, even a minor one in this blood pH range can have severe implications.
 This pH value of the blood is the representation of a healthy human being.

 2. What Happens When the pH of Blood is Too High?